Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Vector field energy estimates

-For the interior region $C_{T}^{int}$ we consider separately the sets $C_{TS}$ as before and use the null form representation \eqref{rewrite1}.
+For the interior region $C_{T}^{int}$ we consider separately the sets $C_{TS}$ as before and use the null form representation \eqref{rewrite1} in the case where $(w, \ww)=\{(u,u), (u,v), (v,u)\}$.
 Then we need to estimate the expressions

 in $L^2(C_{TS})$ for $1 \leq S \lesssim T$.
-All three terms are treated in a similar manner.
-For simplicity we consider the middle one, in order to facilitate comparison with case (a).
+When $n_2=0$ we use again the $L^4-L^4$ interpolation argument, so we focus here on the case $n_2\ge 1$.
+Both terms are treated in a similar manner.
+For simplicity we consider the latter one, in order to facilitate comparison with case (a).
 We begin with two exponents $p_1$ and $p_2$ given by

 and estimate

 where the two terms are estimated using interpolation inequalities as follows:

 respectively